elfmaster/shiva_blogposts/shiva_introduction.md

 Shiva patches are generally written in C. There are various Shiva specific C macros that can be leveraged to accomplish patching capabilities such as helper macros, transform macros, register pairing, and dwarf capabilities.
 These will be discussed during various patching examples in this blog-post.
 Shiva patches are compiled into the form of ELF relocatable object files.
 Specifically they must be compiled with a large code model (i.e. gcc -mcmodel=large -c patch.c -o patch.o) Shiva uses ELF relocatable objects as patch objects due to the rich relocatable and symbolic meta-data.
 Relocatable code contains all of the meta-data necessary to build an entire program image from the one or more compilation units (object files).
 The relocation meta-data in ELF relocatable objects describe how to link at a more granular level than the relocation types processed by ld-linux.so for dynamic linking ELF shared objects.

+##### Why Relocatable objects?

 ELF relocatable objects contain .text code and the meta-data that describes how to symbolically link that code *(memory references, function calls, branches, etc.)*.
 ELF relocatable objects  have granular relocation meta-data compared to shared object files.
 In my experience ET_REL objects are inherently the superior format for ELF binary patching *due to the intrinsic relationship between binary patching and linking*.
 Relocatable objects are files that contain code and data that have not yet been linked into a contiguous memory region and contain un-bound symbols.
 Embedded around the code are the meta-data that describe how to patch it (link it).
 These meta-data are called ELF relocation records.
 The ELF section `.rela.text` for example describes what code-locations within the .text section must be patched by `"/bin/ld"` in order to resolve the instruction reference to the target symbol; The target ELF symbol may live within the same compilation unit as the relocated code, or in another compilation unit.
-Shiva aims to harness the existing power of ELF relocatable objects while also extending the ELF ABI to support what Shiva calls `ELF Transformations`.
-The original specification in the Shiva repository is out-dated but
+Shiva aims to harness the existing power of ELF relocatable objects while also extending the ELF ABI to evolve the state-of-the-art in ELF program transformation through enhanced linking concepts.

 #### Shiva MicroPrograms